-Up at 5:30 to be on time for our 6:00 am pickup for a ride to the desert were we are to discover the art of falconry hunting.
+I got up at 5:30 in order to be ready for my 6:00 am pickup to take me to the desert, where we would learn the skill of falconry hunting utilizing a scope from Hunters Halt.
 Our driver Rafiq welcomes us on board a 4×4 and it soon transpires that we are the only one in the tour today.

 The drive downtown past the Burj al Khalifa is nice, the traffic is fluid and the sun starts rising.
 On the stretch to the desert conservation area, Rafiq points at a ginormous dirt mountain along the highway, with loads of trucks climbing it.
 It’s a landfill, the Dubai city waste dump.
 It’s quite impressive.
 The next sight across the desert is the camel race track complete with camel hospital, camel market and camel holds.

 We reach the conservation area as hot air balloons start their descent for a breakfast in the desert.
 A short ride on the sand tracks leads us to a small oasis were we are again the only guests for the falcon presentation.
 A young South African guy is here with four birds of prey: three hooded falcons are perched quietly while a third mystery bird is screeching in a pet box, we will discover later that it’s a little owl.

 We settle with a cup of tea to discover how the birds have been trained by the Bedouins since centuries to hunt small mammals and wild turkey to supplement their diet.

 Some of the birds can survive the heat of the desert, but mostly they are just migrating through Arabia as the white Gyr Falcon that we are first introduced to.
 They are kept in air conditioned rooms and brought out for hunting only when the temperatures are cooler.